Uniform Closing Dataset Q&As

 The GSEs are reviewing their policies to identify specific changes that would require redelivery.
 We will communicate more about these requirements at a later date.

 Yes.
 The GSEs will require use of form H25-(E) for all refinance transactions on the loans they acquire.

 If the transaction involves a simultaneous second (e.g., an 80/10/10 transaction), will the GSEs require delivery of the Closing Disclosure for the simultaneous second even if they are not purchasing the second lien?

 No. At this time, neither GSE will collect the separate Closing Disclosure for any simultaneous second that is part of the transaction.
 The GSEs will require delivery of the Closing Disclosure for only the loan being purchased.

 Yes, the GSEs will provide a testing environment.
 We will share the details at a later date.

-Yes, the GSEs will provide XML file formation validation upon delivery of the UCD.
-The GSEs will provide the industry with sufficient notice regarding the implementation and enforcement of validations or messaging.
+Yes, the GSEs will validate the UCD XML file formation against the MISMO v3.3.0 Reference Model schema upon delivery.
+The GSEs will provide the industry with sufficient notice regarding the implementation and enforcement of any business rule messaging.